Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models

 separating both regimes.
 In contrast to a critical length scale, it does not signal the divergence of a correlation function.
 The correlation function displays an enhanced divergence $\sim\vecq^{-4}$ as expected for a \ac{CEP}.
 The additional divergence as the damping gap $\delta$ is tuned to zero generates is indeed not controlled by $\xi_{\mathrm{EP}}$, but by a divergent length scale

 indicating a critical exponent

 for the mean-field transition.

-This critical length scale diverges less quickly than the exceptional length scale $\xi_{\text{EP}}$ close to the transition, so that the system realises that it is away of criticality through the dissipative part before reaching the overdamped regime.
+This critical length scale diverges less quickly than the exceptional length scale $\xi_{\text{EP}}$ close to the transition, so that the critical regime is left through the dissipative part before reaching the overdamped regime.
 The critical regime is therefore found for momenta satisfying

 The different scales appearing at mean-field are summarised on Fig.~\ref{fig:Scale1}.

 At the \ac{CEP} $\delta=0$ however, the coexistence of dissipation and propagation persists down to vanishing momentum, where